James-Loewen/RPi-Availability-Tracker/README.md

 Type Ctrl+X, then y, then hit ENTER and you're finished!

 Between the two, I prefer this method of handling a repetitive process, but I'm only just learning!
-Forks and pull requests welcomme.
+Forks and pull requests welcome.
 Let me know if I should be structuring my imports or modules differently or if my spacing is wonky or something.